Benjamin-Leader/sudoku/README.md

-4 The player could turn on the easy mode, by which, the number selected on the number-pad would be highlighted on the grid, so the player would now where he/she could not fill that number on the gred.
+4 The player could turn on the easy mode, by which, the number selected on the number-pad would be highlighted on the grid, so the player would now where he/she could not fill that number on the grid.

 Last
 ======